-What does General Business Liability Insurance Cover?
+What Does General Liability Insurance Cover?

-General Liability Insurance is there to cover all of the assets of your LLC, your SMB, brand new business, company, or corporation.
-General Liability (GL) insurance policies protect business owners like you from having to pay for accidents that may occur on your business property, including but not limited to injuries to your employees, customer, or patrons.
+General liability insurance is designed to cover the assets of your LLC, your SMB, brand-new business, company, or corporation.
+General liability (GL) insurance protects business owners in the event of accidents that may occur on the business property, including but not limited to injuries to employees, customers, or contractors.

-If your small business rents its location, a general liability insurance policy will also cover any damage to the rental property.
-So if you rent a building for your bakery and one of your employees accidentally starts a fire, you as the owner of the business have a responsibility and will be held liable for the significant risks and damage associated with the accident.
-Some GL insurance policies could prevent you from having to pay additional out of pocket costs to fix the damages
+If your small business rents its location, a general liability insurance policy is also designed to help cover damages to a rental property.
+So, if you rent a building for your bakery and an employee accidentally starts a fire, you as the owner of the business have a responsibility and will likely be held liable for the significant risks and damage associated with the accident.
+In this case, it is your GL coverage that can help you to pay the additional costs to fix the damages

-The insurance claim payout process will work within the coverage limits you selected in the same way, as an example, that your auto insurance liability insurance with Infinity Insurance would be paid out.
-This can mean that, in certain cases where your coverage is lacking, you can be liable for expenses that exceed your limits.
-So choose the coverage that will best serve your needs and the needs of your small business.
+The insurance claim payout process will work within the coverage limits you selected, in much the same way that your auto insurance does.
+This can mean, in some instances where your coverage is lacking; you may be liable for expenses that exceed your limits.
+So be sure that you choose the coverage that best serves your needs and the needs of your small business.
 Give us a call at 1-800-INFINITY